iagolemos1/thresholdmodeling/README.md

 # Installing Package
 **It is necessary to have internet connection and use Anaconda distribution.**
+How to install Anaconda on [Linux](https://docs.anaconda.com/anaconda/install/linux/) and [Windows](https://docs.anaconda.com/anaconda/install/windows/).
+For creating your [environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for Linux, by using the terminal, or Windows, by using Anaconda Prompt.

 ## Windows Users
-By using Anaconda Navigator, install R on your base or on your environment (as you prefer).
+By using Anaconda Navigator, install R on your environment (easier for Windows users).

-For installing the package just use the following command on your Anaconda prompt (it is already in PyPi):
+For installing the package just use the following command on your Anaconda Prompt (it is already in PyPi):
 ```
 pip install thresholdmodeling
 ```